131MohitYadav/WEB-DEVELOPMENT-CYBROM/React Js/React Js Notes.md

 1.BrowserRouter -> use main.jsx
 # ye routing ko enable kr dega takki sarre components use kr sakke or link

+# jo bhi components render hoge bo url pe honge
+.
+To create url with the help of Routes and Route

 2.Routes ->  use App.jsx
 3.Route ->  use App.jsx
+# we passed two attribute
+A. Path -> espe konsa components render hoga
+B. element
 Link
 Outlet